ELYSE-GIT/dataviz_project/readme.md

 The goal of this project is about exploring streamlit with more details.
 Here were are going to make an EDA with a data set containing sales and mutation of houses, fiels, etc.

-Tnd most popular testing tool in the Scala ecosystem.

 ___
 Links
 ---------